sergejsha/knot/README.md

 `State` represents an immutable partial state of an Android application.
 It can be a state of a screen or a state of an internal headless component, like repository.

 `Change` is an immutable data object with an optional payload intended for changing the `State`.
-A `Change` can be produced from an external event or be a result of execution of an `Action`.
+A `Change` can be produced from an external source or be a result of execution of an `Action`.

 `Action` is a synchronous or an asynchronous operation which, when completed, can emit a new `Change`.

-`Reducer` is a function that takes the previous `State` and a `Change` as arguments and returns the new `State` and an optional `Action` wrapped by `Effect` class. `Reducer` in Knot is designer to stays side-effects free because each side-effect can be turned into an `Action` and returned from reducer function together with a new state.
+`Reducer` is a function that takes the previous `State` and a `Change` as arguments and returns the new `State` and an optional `Action` wrapped by `Effect` class. `Reducer` in Knot is designer to stays side-effects free because each side-effect can be turned into an `Action` and returned from reducer function together with a new state in a pure way.

 `Effect` is a convenient wrapper class containing the new `State` and an optional `Action`.
-If `Action` is present, Knot will perform it and provide resulting `Change` back to `Reducer`.
+If `Action` is present, Knot will perform it and provide resulting `Change` back to the `Reducer`.

 # Getting Started

 The example below declares a Knot capable of loading data, handling *Success* and *Failure* loading results and reloading data automatically when an external *"data changed"* signal gets received.
-It also writes all `State` mutations as well as all processed `Changes` and `Actions` in console.
+It also logs all `State` mutations as well as all processed `Changes` and `Actions` in console.

 ```kotlin
 sealed class State {